 Participating students will evaluate the course in accordance with the University’s system of quality assurance.

-The next 4-day seminar will be held in January, 2019.
+The next 4-day seminar will be held in January, 2021.
 Participation in all the four days of the course is mandatory.
-The two first days of the course are held in Bergen on a Monday and Tuesday in January, while the two following course days are held at Fleischer’s Hotel in Voss on the Monday and Tuesday afterwards.
+The two first days of the course will be held in Bergen, while the other two days of the course will be held at a hotel outside of Bergen.
 SVT books the hotel rooms for everyone.
 You must book your own train tickets.
 It is also possible to drive and park there as well.
 The exact dates of the course will be posted during the Fall semester.

 Do not use MY UIB – send application directly to Judith Larsen

 2. Name of Institute